eProsima/Integration-Service-docs/docs/introduction.rst

 Executing your first Integration Service
 -----------------------------------------

-Integration Service uses a xml configuration file to create its connectors.
+Integration Service uses a XML configuration file to create its connectors.
 The complete format of this file is explained in :ref:`Integration Service XML Configuration`.

 To create our first application we will just create a new one with the followed content: